vbvictor/grit/README.md

 - **Code Complexity**: Calculates cyclomatic complexity metric per file.
 - **Test Coverage**: Analyzes test coverage percentage per file.

-All of these metrics are useful when making decisions about:
+All these metrics are useful when making decisions about:

-- Best candidates for refactoring efforts
+- Best file candidates for refactoring efforts
-- What most complex files to cover with unit tests first
+- Best file candidates for unit tests coverage
+- Best file candidates for code complexity reduction

 <!-- These metrics if measured regularly can address appearing maintainability issues in a large codebase. -->